croyleje/lsp-default.nvim/doc/md/api-reference.md

 Options from [.configure()](#configurename-opts) will be merged with the ones on `.use()` and the server will restart with the new config.

-lsp-zero does not execute files.
+lsp-default does not execute files.
 It only provides utility functions.
 So to execute your "local config" you'll have to use another plugin.

 ### `.format_on_save({opts})`